armory/docs/content/en/continuous-deployment/spinnaker-user-guides/kuberntes-guides/blue-green-deployment.md

 ---
-title: Use a Blue/Green Deployment Strategy in Spinnaker
+title: Use a Blue/Green Deployment Strategy with Spinnaker
 linkTitle: Blue/Green
 description: >
-  Learn how to deploy your apps from Armory Continuous Deployment/Spinnaker to Kubernetes using a blue/green deployment strategy.
+  Learn how to deploy your apps from Armory Continuous Deployment or Spinnaker to Kubernetes using a blue/green deployment strategy.
 This strategy works with ReplicaSet and Deployment kinds.
 ---

 ## Overview of blue/green deployment